Skip to main content

 Tutanota and ProtonMail strip IP addresses and encrypt stored data.

-Mailock adds recipient verification and message-level control, which is essential for enterprise regulatory compliance in the UK.
+Mailock adds recipient verification and message-level control, which helps firms meet regulatory expectations for sensitive UK communications.

 Mailock integrates with Outlook and works alongside any provider using its web interface.